andryuha77/GRAPH_THEORY_project/README.md

 * lecturer -[:teaches_AT]-> Day&Time
 * Subject -[:taught_AT]-> Day&Time

->I planning to create a calendar in neo4j with hours and the connect other nodes (rooms, groups ex.) to it.
+>I planning to create a calendar using this [example](http://www.markhneedham.com/blog/2014/04/19/neo4j-cypher-creating-a-time-tree-down-to-the-day/) in neo4j, add hours and then connect other nodes (rooms, groups ex.) to it.

 #### How I obtained the data in my prototype database.